cyrusmsk/igraph-d/Readme.md

 This is the repository for D bindings of [igraph](https://igraph.org/) library for the network analysis.
 It is based on [igraph C API](https://igraph.org/c/) and ImportC functionality.

-Currently only simplest example from Tutorial was tested.
+Currently only examples from Tutorial were tested.
 More examples are coming.

 ## Building